Senate confirms Amy Coney Barrett, gives Trump 3rd Supreme Court justice

 Democrats, left without any final delaying tactics, have asked voters to punish Republicans for their handling of the nomination, which will fill the seat left vacant by the death last month of Justice Ruth Bader Ginsburg.

-“Let the record show that tonight the Republican Senate majority decided to thwart the will of the people and confirm a lifetime appointment to the Supreme Court in the middle of a presidential election — after more than 60 million Americans have voted,” said Senate Minority Leader Charles Schumer, New York Democrat.
+“Let the record show that tonight the Republican Senate majority decided to thwart the will of the people and confirm a lifetime appointment to the Supreme Court in the middle of a presidential election — after more than 60 million Americans have voted,” said Senate Minority Leader Charles E. Schumer, New York Democrat.

+Shortly after the confirmation vote, Justice Barrett, with her husband by her side, was administered the oath by Justice Thomas.

+About 200 supporters of the justice looked on, socially distanced on the White House South Lawn.

 Democrats are pondering their next steps.
 Some are threatening to try to expand the number of justices on the Supreme Court and pack new seats with picks from Joseph R. Biden should their presidential nominee win the White House and their party take control of the Senate.